-Consistent amphetamine use disorder and dependence can lead to:
+Consistent amphetamine use and/or dependence can lead to:

 - Brain damage, involving symptoms that look a lot like Alzheimer’s disease, stroke, or epilepsy

-To diagnose the amphetamine use disorder, the doctor might:
+To diagnose the addiction or dependence on stimulants, the doctor may:

 - Ask you about how much and for how long have you been consuming amphetamines